 EXECUTIVE COMPENSATION AND OTHER TRANSACTIONS

-This table lists the aggregate compensation paid in the past three years for all services of the Chief Executive Officer and other persons who earned over \$100,000 last fiscal year.
+This table lists the aggregate compensation paid in the past three years for all services of the Chief Executive Officer.
+No other persons earned over \$100,000 during the last fiscal year.

 SUMMARY COMPENSATION TABLE